EOP-OMB/federal-program-inventory/website/_program/TC.062.md

   be deductible.
 However, such expenses would not be deductible when the income or the return on an investment is not taxed.
-In contrast, the Tax Code allows an exclusion from a taxpayer’s taxable income for the value of owner-occupied housing services and also allows the owner-occupant to deduct property taxes paid on real property.
+In contrast, the Tax Code allows an exclusion from a taxpayer’s taxable income for the value of owner-occupied housing services and also allows the owner-occupant to deduct mortgage interest paid on his or her primary residence and one secondary residence as an itemized non-business deduction.
-  In the case of taxable years beginning after December 31, 2017, and before January 1, 2026, (1) the deduction for foreign real property taxes paid is disallowed and (2) the deduction for taxes paid in any taxable year, which includes the deduction for property taxes on real property, is limited to $10,000 ($5,000 in the case of a married individual filing a separate return).
+  In general, the mortgage interest deduction is limited to interest on debt no greater than the owner’s basis in the residence, and is also limited to interest on debt of no more than $1 million.
+Interest on up to $100,000 of other debt secured by a lien on a principal or second residence is also deductible, irrespective of the purpose of borrowing, provided the total debt does not exceed the fair market value of the residence.
+As an alternative to the deduction, holders of qualified Mortgage Credit Certificates issued by State or local governmental units or agencies may claim a tax credit equal to a proportion of their interest expense.
+In the case of taxable years beginning after December 31, 2017, and before January 1, 2026, (1) the $1 million limit is reduced to $750,000 for indebtedness incurred after December 15, 2017, and (2) the deduction for interest on home equity indebtedness is disallowed.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":34430000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":31820000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":29060000000.0}]'
 outlays: null
 permalink: /program/TC.062.html
 popular_name: ''